veerbia/pearai-app/extensions/pearai-extension/CONTRIBUTING.md

 1. Fork the repository and create your branch from main.
 1. Clone your fork.
-1. Install dependencies in repository root: `yarn`
+1. Install dependencies in repository root: `yarn install`
 1. Build the extension in repository root: `yarn build-all`

 The project uses [TypeScript][typescript], [Vitest][vitest] for the tests and [Prettier][prettier] for the formatting.

 ## Run the tests

-You can run tests with `pnpm test`
+You can run tests with `yarn test`

-To run them in watch mode, use: `pnpm test-watch`.
+To run them in watch mode, use: `yarn test-watch`.

 ## Run it locally